sane-umax_pp.5

 Option buffer allows you to change the size of the scan buffer.
 The

-Decreasing this value will improve the smoothness of progress bar in
+creasing this value will improve the smoothness of progress bar in the

 FILES